miguelmota/miguelmota.github.io/blog/_posts/2014-06-20-es6-examples.md

 # Conclusion

 You can start using ES6 features today.
-[Addy Osmani](http://addyosmani.com/) has a [great list of ES6 Tools on Github](https://github.com/addyosmani/es6-tools) for transpiling your ES6 code to ES5 so that you can code in the future, while browsers catch up in implementing the spec.
-You can find all the code examples and more in my [es6-examples Github repo](https://github.com/miguelmota/es6-examples).
+[Addy Osmani](http://addyosmani.com/) has a [great list of ES6 Tools](https://github.com/addyosmani/es6-tools) for transpiling your ES6 code to ES5 so that you can code in the future, while browsers catch up in implementing the spec.
+You can find all the code examples and more in my [es6-examples repo](https://github.com/miguelmota/es6-examples).

 What's your favorite ES6 feature?